Heimanu Taiarui: Personal life

 In 2016, he was involved in helping to revive a woman who had suffered a cardiac arrest in a train station in Switzerland.
 He was again involved in a life-saving incident later that year, responsible for rescuing two people who had been lost at sea near Tahiti for seven days, having come across them whilst out finishing on his boat.

 In 2017, Taiarui left angling behind as he moved to Delémont, Switzerland due to more compatible job opportunities with his European beach soccer career, taking a job as a welder in Basel.
 Feeling claustrophobic, he moved to the nearby Sundgau region of France in 2019; as of then, he lives there with his partner, three children and eight dogs.
 He occasionally returns to Tahiti to see family and meet up with the national squad.
+Taiarui married his girlfriend in his hometown of Papara, Tahiti in 2022.